renoust/multilayermovies/readme.md

-# Multilayer Networks of Movie
+# Multilayer Networks of Movies

-Here is the data of the Complex Networks 2018 paper *"Multilayer Networks of Movie Scripts"* by Youssef Mourchid, Benjamin Renoust, Hocine Cherifi, and Mohammed El Hassouni.
+Here is the data corresponding to the Complex Networks 2018 paper *"Multilayer Networks of Movie Scripts"* by Youssef Mourchid, Benjamin Renoust, Hocine Cherifi, and Mohammed El Hassouni.

 The data represents movie scripts under the form of temporal multilayer networks extracted from aligning scripts and subtitles.
 Please read the paper in `Paper/` for a full description.